NSW anti-protest laws struck down by court after Bondi terror attack

 Details reported by only one source:

-• Chief Justice Andrew Bell explicitly ruled the laws 'impermissibly burdened' the implied right to freedom of political communication.
+- Chief Justice Andrew Bell specifically ruled the laws 'impermissibly burdened' the implied right to freedom of political communication.

-• Protests outside Surry Hills Police Station after the Herzog rally became a flashpoint under the restrictions.
+- A protest outside Surry Hills Police Station after the anti-Herzog rally was a flashpoint while the laws were in effect.

 Source Articles